-If you’re a small business owner, more and more hackers have set their sights on targeting your business.
+If you’re a small business owner, you may be more vulnerable than you imagine.
+More and more hackers have set their sights on targeting your business.
 And while there are a number of precautions you can take to help protect yourself from a cyber attack, you have to be prepared in the event that one takes place.
-This article provides a few tips that can help your small business recover if it’s been the victim of a cyber breach.
+This article provides some expert tips that can help your small business recover if it’s been the victim of a cyber breach.

-While it’s important to educate yourself on the resources available to help you combat this kind of risk, precautionary measures can only take you so far—nothing can 100% guarantee your company’s safety from cyber hackers.
+While it’s important to use the resources available to help you combat this kind of risk, precautionary measures can only take you so far—nothing can 100% guarantee your company’s safety from cyber hackers.
 And while we hope that your small business never has to deal with this type of problem, we’d like to help you prepare in case it happens.
-Here are 8 tips that can help you recover from a cyber breach.
+Here are eight tips that can help you recover from a cyber breach.